-Abdulmumin Gadzhiev, the editor of independent news site Chernovik’s religion section, has been detained on terrorism charges since June 2019.
-The journalist’s colleagues said they believe the charges stem from the journalist’s 2009 interview with a person named Israil Ahmednabiev, whom Russian authorities later accused of terrorism.
+Abdulmumin Gadzhiev, the editor of independent Russian outlet Chernovik’s religion section, was detained on terrorism charges on June 14, 2019.
+On March 27, 2020, Russian authorities filed additional terrorism charges, and in September ordered his detention extended.
+The journalist’s colleagues said they believe the charges stem from his 2009 interview with Israil Ahmednabiev, whom Russian authorities later accused of terrorism.

 Gadzhiev covered issues related to Islam in the Chernovik section that he edited, including explaining the basics of the religion, Islamic finance, and economy.
 The issues are sensitive in Russia’s North Caucasus, where many men were recruited to the militant group Islamic State at the height of war in Syria and Iraq.